textadventures/quest/docs/advanced_scope.md

 Even More Options?
 ------------------
 You can also add your own "changecommandscope" script to add even more items to the list Quest will try to match object names against.
-This script can be on the player, the player's parent (the room the player is in), the player's parent's parent, or the game object.
+This script can be on the command, player, the player's parent (the room the player is in), the player's parent's parent, or the game object.
 Or all of them!
 This allows you to add objects on a per room or per zone basis as you like.

 As with Extended Scope, your script should add items to the "items" local variable.
 It can access the command object via the "command" variable.